valentinbarth/HIWI_classification/README.md

 Some hyperparameters might be adjusted if wished (but defaults are given):
 - the number of images split for testing (when calling the function in the end)
-- the size of the cropped images (default 150x150, would not go smaller because then there is not enough structure in one sample, also when calling)
+- the size of the cropped images: default is 150x150, I would not go smaller because then there is not enough structure in one sample (also when calling)
-- the threshold for discarding white images (in the `crop` function)
+- the threshold for discarding white images might be reduced to create more data (in the `crop` function)

+## Training

 Different Resnet and SE-ResNet architectures (18, 34, 50, 101, 152/20, 32) are implemented and can be choosen.